Opinion | Chris Wallace’s stark admission about Tucker Carlson shames Fox News

 We should be clear on what this means.
 Wallace seems to have decided he could no longer credibly practice journalism on Fox in part because, increasingly, the only acceptable narrative at Fox about Trump’s effort to overturn U.S. democracy to remain in power illegitimately is one that falsifies it entirely.

 Wallace’s new comments came in an interview with the New York Times.
-In it, Wallace declared that he “no longer felt comfortable with the programming at Fox.”
+Wallace declared that he “no longer felt comfortable with the programming at Fox.”
 In that regard, the key revelation concerns Wallace’s conclusion about the meaning of Carlson’s dominance:

 He confirmed reports that he was so alarmed by Mr. Carlson’s documentary “Patriot Purge” — which falsely suggested the Jan.
 6 Capitol riot was a “false flag” operation intended to demonize conservatives — that he complained directly to Fox News management.“Before, I found it was an environment in which I could do my job and feel good about my involvement at Fox,” Mr. Wallace said of his time at the network.
 “And since November of 2020, that just became unsustainable, increasingly unsustainable as time went on.”